Jelastic certified containers vs. Docker® containers

 When creating an environment in Jelastic, you can choose between a variety of certified containers based on the programming language your application uses.

-When creating an environment by choosing one of the above options, you will be using specially crafted and verified Java, PHP, Ruby, Node.js or Python Application nodes and the corresponding specially crafted and verified Load balancer, Database and Cache nodes as well.
+When creating an environment by choosing one of the above options, you will be using specially crafted and verified Java, PHP, Ruby, Node.js, Go or Python Application nodes and the corresponding specially crafted and verified Load balancer, Database and Cache nodes as well.

 All of these nodes are thoroughly tested and proven to work optimally on Jelastic.
 In many cases these nodes also benefit from additional platform integration, such as automated configuration optimisation based on the resource (cloudlet) limits you define, or SSL certificate installation.